raulperula/raulperula.github.io/_posts/2016-01-22-CV-RaulPerula.md

    end: Jun.
 2010
    location: University of Cordoba (UCO), Cordoba, ES
    location-link: http://www.uco.es/
-   description: I implemented a set of libraries for Matlab.
-It was related to .
+   description: I implemented a set of libraries with Matlab for Ordinal Classification using Artificial Neural Networks.

 education:
  - name: Ph.D. in Life and Humanoid Technologies <a class="no-print" href="/papers/[Roncone PhD Thesis 2015] Expanding Sensorimotor capabilities of Humanoid Robots through Multisensory Integration - a study on the implementation of Peripersonal Space on the iCub.pdf" target="_blank"> [PDF]</a>